Back to Articles

 A key tool that you can teach developing managers is a policy deployment matrix.

 The steps to creating a policy deployment matrix are:

-- Identify the medium/long term (3-5 years) goals at corporate level, articulate these in relevant terms
+- Identify the medium/long term (3-5 years) goals at a corporate level, articulate these in relevant terms

 - Break the goal down into a set of short term objectives (1 year)